yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 # DAM Audit Lite Question Bank v1.0

-## Entity Presence
+## Overview

+This document contains the official DAM Audit Lite question bank.

+Each question measures a specific GEO-DAM signal.

+Question Structure:

+* Signal
+* Question
+* Why It Matters
+* Positive Finding
+* Negative Finding

 ---

+# ENTITY PRESENCE

-### EP1
+## EP1

+Signal:
-Signal: entity_foundation
+entity_foundation

-Question EN:
+Question:

-Does your brand have a clearly identifiable official website or primary digital home?
+Does your brand have a clearly identifiable official website that serves as its primary digital source?

-Question TR:

-Markanızın açık şekilde tanımlanabilen resmi bir web sitesi veya dijital merkezi bulunuyor mu?

-Description EN:
+Why It Matters:

-AI systems need a reliable primary source to understand, verify and connect information about a brand.
+AI systems need a trusted source to understand, verify and connect information about a brand.

-Description TR:

-Yapay zekâ sistemleri bir markayı anlamak, doğrulamak ve ilişkilendirmek için güvenilir bir ana kaynağa ihtiyaç duyar.

-Positive Report Message EN:
+Positive Finding:

-Your brand has a strong digital foundation that supports entity recognition.
+Your brand has a strong primary digital entity foundation.

-Positive Report Message TR:

-Markanız dijital varlık tanımlaması açısından güçlü bir temele sahiptir.

-Negative Report Message EN:
+Negative Finding:

-Your brand lacks a clear primary digital source, making recognition more difficult.
+Your brand lacks a clearly identifiable primary digital source.

-Negative Report Message TR:

-Markanızın belirgin bir dijital merkezi bulunmuyor ve bu durum dijital görünürlüğü zayıflatabilir.

 ---

-### EP2
+## EP2

+Signal:
-Signal: brand_identity
+brand_identity

-Question EN:
+Question:

-Does your website clearly explain who your brand is, what it does and who it serves?
+Can a first-time visitor immediately understand who your brand is, what it does and who it serves?

-Question TR:

-Web siteniz markanızın kim olduğunu, ne yaptığını ve kime hizmet verdiğini açık şekilde anlatıyor mu?

-Description EN:
+Why It Matters:

-Clear brand identity improves understanding for both users and AI systems.
+Brands that clearly communicate their identity are easier for users and AI systems to understand.

-Description TR:

-Net bir marka kimliği hem kullanıcıların hem de yapay zekâ sistemlerinin markayı doğru anlamasını sağlar.

-Positive Report Message EN:
+Positive Finding:

-Your brand identity is clearly communicated across your primary digital assets.
+Your brand identity is clearly defined and communicated.

-Positive Report Message TR:

-Marka kimliğiniz dijital varlıklarınız üzerinde net şekilde tanımlanmıştır.

-Negative Report Message EN:
+Negative Finding:

-Your brand identity may be difficult for users and AI systems to understand.
+Your brand identity may be unclear or difficult to interpret.

-Negative Report Message TR:

-Marka kimliğiniz yeterince net olmadığı için kullanıcılar ve yapay zekâ sistemleri sizi doğru konumlandıramayabilir.

 ---

-### EP3
+## EP3

+Signal:
-Signal: expert_association
+expert_association

-Question EN:
+Question:

 Are identifiable experts, founders or representatives publicly associated with your brand?

-Question TR:

-Markanızla ilişkilendirilebilen kurucu, uzman veya temsilciler kamuya açık şekilde görünür durumda mı?

-Description EN:
+Why It Matters:

-Visible human expertise strengthens trust, authority and entity association.
+Visible expertise strengthens authority, trust and entity recognition.

-Description TR:

-Görünür uzmanlık ve insan faktörü marka güvenilirliğini ve otoritesini artırır.

-Positive Report Message EN:
+Positive Finding:

 Your brand benefits from visible expertise and leadership.

-Positive Report Message TR:

-Markanız görünür uzmanlık ve liderlik unsurlarından faydalanmaktadır.

-Negative Report Message EN:
+Negative Finding:

-Your brand lacks visible human expertise signals.
+Your brand lacks strong human expertise signals.

-Negative Report Message TR:

-Markanızın arkasındaki uzmanlık ve liderlik yeterince görünür değildir.

 ---

-### EP4
+## EP4

+Signal:
-Signal: cross_platform_consistency
+cross_platform_consistency

-Question EN:
+Question:

-Is your brand identity consistent across your website, social media profiles and external platforms?
+Does your brand maintain a consistent identity across websites, social profiles and external platforms?

-Question TR:

-Marka kimliğiniz web siteniz, sosyal medya hesaplarınız ve dış platformlarda tutarlı şekilde kullanılıyor mu?

-Description EN:
+Why It Matters:

-Consistency helps AI systems merge signals from multiple sources into a single entity.
+Consistency helps AI systems connect fragmented signals into a unified entity.

-Description TR:

-Tutarlılık, yapay zekâ sistemlerinin farklı kaynaklardan gelen sinyalleri tek bir marka altında birleştirmesine yardımcı olur.

-Positive Report Message EN:
+Positive Finding:

+Your brand demonstrates strong cross-platform consistency.

+Negative Finding:

-Your brand maintains strong consistency across digital channels.
+Your brand identity may appear fragmented across digital channels.

-Positive Report Message TR:

-Markanız dijital kanallar arasında yüksek düzeyde tutarlılık göstermektedir.

-Negative Report Message EN:

-Inconsistent branding may weaken entity recognition and trust.

-Negative Report Message TR:

-Tutarsız marka kullanımı dijital algıyı ve marka tanınırlığını zayıflatabilir.

 ---

-### EP5

-Signal: business_legitimacy

-Question EN:

-Can visitors easily find business information such as contact details, company information and location?

-Question TR:

-Ziyaretçiler iletişim bilgileri, şirket bilgileri ve konum gibi kurumsal bilgilere kolayca ulaşabiliyor mu?

-Description EN:

-Accessible business information improves legitimacy, trust and discoverability.

-Description TR:

-Erişilebilir kurumsal bilgiler güven, meşruiyet ve keşfedilebilirlik açısından önemlidir.

-Positive Report Message EN:

-Your business information supports trust and legitimacy.

-Positive Report Message TR:

-Kurumsal bilgileriniz güven ve meşruiyet algısını desteklemektedir.

-Negative Report Message EN:

-Missing business information may reduce trust and credibility.

-Negative Report Message TR:

-Eksik kurumsal bilgiler marka güvenilirliğini olumsuz etkileyebilir.
+## EP5

+Signal:
+business_legitimacy

+Question:

+Can users easily verify your business through contact information, company details and public trust indicators?

+Why It Matters:

+Verification signals improve legitimacy and confidence.

+Positive Finding:

+Your brand provides clear legitimacy and trust signals.

+Negative Finding:

+Your brand may lack enough publicly visible legitimacy signals.

+---

+# AUTHORITY SIGNALS

+## AS1

+Signal:
+external_validation

+Question:

+Has your brand been referenced, mentioned or acknowledged by independent third-party sources?

+Why It Matters:

+External validation increases credibility and trust.

+Positive Finding:

+Your brand benefits from independent validation.

+Negative Finding:

+Your brand lacks sufficient third-party validation.

+---

+## AS2

+Signal:
+citation_strength

+Question:

+Do trusted websites, organizations or industry sources reference your brand?

+Why It Matters:

+Citations help reinforce authority and recognition.

+Positive Finding:

+Your brand receives valuable external citations.

+Negative Finding:

+Your brand has limited citation strength.

+---

+## AS3

+Signal:
+media_presence

+Question:

+Has your brand appeared in news publications, industry media or professional publications?

+Why It Matters:

+Media presence strengthens authority and discoverability.

+Positive Finding:

+Your brand demonstrates meaningful media visibility.

+Negative Finding:

+Your brand has limited media exposure.

+---

+## AS4

+Signal:
+expert_authority

+Question:

+Do experts associated with your brand publish knowledge, insights or professional contributions?

+Why It Matters:

+Expert-led content strengthens topical authority.

+Positive Finding:

+Your brand demonstrates visible expert authority.

+Negative Finding:

+Your brand lacks sufficient expert-driven authority signals.

+---

+## AS5

+Signal:
+industry_recognition

+Question:

+Is your brand recognized within its industry, niche or professional ecosystem?

+Why It Matters:

+Industry recognition supports credibility and trust.

+Positive Finding:

+Your brand has established industry recognition.

+Negative Finding:

+Your brand has limited recognition within its industry.

+---

+# KNOWLEDGE LAYER

+## KL1

+Signal:
+knowledge_depth

+Question:

+Does your website provide detailed and comprehensive information about your products, services or expertise?

+...

+## KL2

+Signal:
+faq_coverage

+Question:

+Can users easily find answers to common questions related to your business?

+...

+## KL3

+Signal:
+semantic_structure

+Question:

+Is your content organized using logical structure, categories and clear topic relationships?

+...

+## KL4

+Signal:
+content_authority

+Question:

+Does your brand regularly publish educational, expert-level or thought leadership content?

+...

+## KL5

+Signal:
+machine_readability

+Question:

+Is your content structured in a way that search engines and AI systems can easily interpret?

+...

+---

+# AI VISIBILITY

+## AV1

+Signal:
+ai_discoverability

+Question:

+Can AI systems reliably discover and identify your brand?

+...

+## AV2

+Signal:
+ai_accuracy

+Question:

+When AI systems mention your brand, is the information accurate and up-to-date?

+...

+## AV3

+Signal:
+ai_association

+Question:

+Do AI systems associate your brand with the topics, services and expertise areas you want to be known for?

+...

+## AV4

+Signal:
+ai_recommendation

+Question:

+Can your brand appear as a recommendation in relevant AI-generated answers?

+...

+## AV5

+Signal:
+ai_optimization

+Question:

+Have you intentionally optimized your digital presence for AI search and generative discovery?

+...

+---

+# PERCEPTION LAYER

+## PL1

+Signal:
+trust_signals

+Question:

+Does your brand visibly demonstrate trust through reviews, testimonials, certifications or credentials?

+...

+## PL2

+Signal:
+proof_signals

+Question:

+Does your brand provide evidence of expertise, outcomes or successful work?

+...

+## PL3

+Signal:
+differentiation

+Question:

+Can users clearly understand what makes your brand different from competitors?

+...

+## PL4

+Signal:
+positioning_clarity

+Question:

+Does your brand communicate a clear and focused market position?

+...

+## PL5

+Signal:
+reputation_consistency

+Question:

+Is your brand perceived consistently across multiple digital touchpoints?

+...